buf.work.yaml v1 config file#

 Note

-Buf now has a v2 configuration available, where this file is no longer used.
-See the v2 buf.yaml reference and the v1 to v2 migration guide for details about the new configuration and migration instructions.
+See the v2 buf.yaml reference and the migration guide for details about the current configuration and migration instructions.

 .